 Leica M10 versus Leica Q Typ 116

 The Leica M10 (Typ 3656) and the Leica Q (Typ 116) are two enthusiast cameras that were revealed to the public, respectively, in January 2017 and June 2015.
 The M10 is a rangefinder-style mirrorless camera, while the Q Typ 116 is a fixed lens compact.
 Both cameras are equipped with a full frame sensor.
 The M10 has a resolution of 23.8 megapixel, whereas the Q Typ 116 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Leica M10 and the Leica Q Typ 116 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M10 – represents the basis for the calculations across all the size and weight measures).